dl4genaudio/dl4genaudio.github.io/intro/index.md

 * After proper digitization, we end up with a "time-series" signal with an associated sampling rate, bit depth, and computer number format.

+* Stop and think: is the dimensionality of digital audio small or big?
+What are benefits and pitfalls that result from this?
+Is digital audio data dense or sparse?

 ## The Discrete Fourier Transform (DFT)

 * Analizing the content of a digital signal is hard in the time domain.